 Rural Funds Group (RFF) is Australia’s only diversified agricultural Real Estate Investment Trust (REIT), and one of very few commercial entities actively seeking to provide property leasing solutions to the Australian agricultural sector

 RFF is a rural property landlord, rather than an operator of assets.

 The Fund’s strategy is to own productive agricultural assets that are leased to experienced counterparts.
 The leasing arrangement is designed to provide a stable revenue stream to RFF, supporting regular distributions to investors.

 Capital growth is expected to occur over time as the agricultural property assets increase in value driven by increasing competition for farmland to ensure food security, the impact of the emerging Asian middle class and a growing global population.

 Australian rural industry

 Australia’s rural industries accounted for 2.4% of Australia’s gross domestic product (GDP) in 2012, making it a smaller industry compared to mining (9.6%) and manufacturing (7.3%), though still an industry of substantial scale.
-The assets that contributed $34 billion to GDP in that year were mainly owned by 93,000 farming families, managing 410 million hectares with an aggregate household net worth of $121 billion.
-These statistics are evidence that the country’s agricultural sector is very large but largely privately owned.
+The assets that contributed $34 billion to GDP in that year were mainly owned by 93,000 farming families, managing 410 million hectares, with an aggregate household net worth of $121 billion.
+These statistics are evidence that the country’s agricultural sector is substantial, but largely privately owned.